Copyright cocotb contributors

 logging.addLevelName(5, "TRACE")

 [docs] class SimTimeContextFilter(logging.Filter): """ A filter to inject simulator times into the log records.
-This uses the approach described in the :ref:`Python logging cookbook <python:filters-contextual>`.
-This adds the :attr:`~logging.LogRecord.created_sim_time` attribute. .. versionadded:: 1.4 """ # needed to make our docs render well def __init__(self) -> None: """""" super().__init__() def filter(self, record: logging.LogRecord) -> bool: try: record.created_sim_time = get_sim_time() except RecursionError: # get_sim_time may try to log - if that happens, we can't # attach a simulator time to this message. record.created_sim_time = None return True
+This uses the approach described in the :ref:`Python logging cookbook <python:filters-contextual>` which adds the :attr:`~logging.LogRecord.created_sim_time` attribute. .. versionadded:: 1.4 """ def filter(self, record: logging.LogRecord) -> bool: try: record.created_sim_time = get_sim_time() except (RecursionError, RuntimeError): # RecursionError: get_sim_time may try to log. # RuntimeError: No simulator is loaded.
+Happens when default_config() is called outside of simulator process. record.created_sim_time = None return True

 def _log_from_c( logger: logging.Logger, level: int, filename: str, lineno: int, msg: str, function_name: str, ) -> None: """ This is for use from the C world, and allows us to insert C stack information. """ if logger.isEnabledFor(level): record = logger.makeRecord( logger.name, level, filename, lineno, msg, (), None, function_name ) logger.handle(record)